 Oscar Wilde wrote that art’s function is to create “a mood”.
 And if by “mood” Wilde means an experience, I agree with him.

 I believe Art is an experience.
 It is the recognition of one human has when viewing/hearing an artifact created by another human.
-Simply put: the experience of, “I recognise that aspect of being human, too; I see you, the maker; I feel what you felt when you made this.”
+Simply put: the experience of, “I recognize that aspect of being human, too; I see you, the maker; I feel what you felt when you made this.”

 Art (unlike fame) is a gift from God, or the gods.
 Or if you are uncomfortable with that: it’s magic: It is a work-around for human limitations, and a way to cheat death.